-27. Media and Investor Relations
+29. Media and Investor Relations

-Only the Corporate Communications department and their designees are authorized to communicate with the media on behalf of the Company.
+Only the Corporate Communications department and their designees are authorized to communicate with the media on behalf of Centrus.
 All media inquiries should be forwarded to the Corporate Communications department.
 From time to time, others may be authorized to communicate with the media on specific topics, working in coordination with the Corporate Communications department or their designees.
-The Chief Executive Officer; the Chief Financial Officer; the Director, Investor Relations; and their designees are authorized to communicate with investors, potential investors, financial analysts and advisors, rating agencies and financial institutions on behalf of the Company.
-All inquiries from such persons or entities should be forwarded to the Director, Investor Relations.
+The Chief Executive Officer; the Chief Financial Officer; the Vice President, Corporate Communications; and their designees are authorized to communicate with investors, potential investors, financial analysts and advisors, rating agencies and financial institutions on behalf of Centrus.
+All inquiries from such persons or entities should be forwarded to the Vice President, Corporate Communications.

-28. Approval and Review Process for Presentations, Reports, Articles and Blogs give a speech or to participate in a conference on a panel) or to write an article, blog or other document, on a subject related to the Company, its business or the nuclear fuel cycle, the employee must - prior to accepting the invitation - notify and obtain concurrence from his or her supervisor (Vice President or higher) along with the Vice President, Communications.
+30. Approval and Review Process for Presentations, Reports, Articles and Blogs

+Employees have to be sensitive to the fact that their statements may be attributed to Centrus by virtue of their position in the Company.
+If an Employee is invited to speak (e.g., to give a speech or to participate in a conference on a panel) or to write an article, blog or other document, on a subject related to Centrus, its business or the nuclear fuel cycle, the Employee must - prior to accepting the invitation - notify and obtain concurrence from his or her supervisor (Vice President or higher) along with the Vice President, Corporate Communications.
 For congressional, federal, state or local government related events or output, the concurrence of the Vice President, Government Relations is also required.